Alex Murdaugh prosecutor says storm of crimes made him a killer in closing argument

 Mr Waters also pointed to the timeline on the day of the murders and how Mr Murdaugh’s actions in the aftermath of the killings – and even on the witness stand – further pointed to his guilt.

+“The timeline puts him there.
+The forensic timeline puts him there.
+The use of his family weapons supports that,” he said.

-Mr Waters walked jurors through the timeline of events leading up to the murders, charting a line from Mr Murdaugh’s prominence in the community and his escalating multi-million-dollar fraud scheme to the killings of Maggie and Paul.
+First, Mr Waters walked jurors through the timeline of the events leading up to the murders, charting a line from Mr Murdaugh’s prominence in the community and his escalating multi-million-dollar fraud scheme to the killings of Maggie and Paul.

 “He was a person of singular prominence and respect in his community,” he said.